-BTECs are not principally exam-based qualifications: 60-75% of the course will be based on internally marked and moderated coursework assignments.
-There is also an externally marked set task/exam that makes up 25-40% of the course (the percentage differs for Health and Social Care and Sport).
-BTEC pupils study real-life, work-based case studies and complete projects and assessments, which contribute to achieving each unit studied.
-Each BTEC is made up of units.
-In order to complete each unit, pupils must achieve against a set of outcomes.
-The assessment criteria combine theory with practical exercises.
-The assessment process is on-going, so it allows the student to analyse and improve their own performance throughout their course in much the same way as they would in a real workplace.
-The projects that pupils undertake form the main basis of their unit results which are graded as a Pass, a Merit or a Distinction.
-The final grade can be Distinction if all Distinction criteria are met.
+60% of the course will be based on internally marked and externally moderated coursework assignments.
+There is also an externally marked exam which is 40% of the course.
+BTEC pupils study real-life, work-based case studies and complete projects and assessments, which contribute to achieving each Component studied.
+Each BTEC Tech Award contains 3 Components.
+Components 1 and 2 are internally assessed and Component 3 is the external examination.

+The assessments that pupils undertake form the main basis of their Component results which are graded as a Pass, a Merit or a Distinction.
+The final grade can be Distinction\ if all Distinction criteria are met across the assessments and the examination.